 Cornwall Brass Band Association received £500 from the Cornwall Glass Fund to support their 3red Festival of Cornish Brass.
 Postponed from February, when adverse weather conditions prevented the event from going ahead, the rescheduled Festival took place on 11th May at St Michael’s Church, Newquay.
 Thirteen bands from across the county with players young, old and in between filled the church with a variety of tunes both traditional and contemporary.

-A one time Brass bands could once be found at the heart of every Cornish Community.
+At one time Brass Bands could be found at the heart of every Cornish Community.
 Today they still hold a special place in many Cornish communities, encouraging young and old to play music.
 They form an integral part of the communities which they are part of giving music to all and a sense of belonging to their members.
 Brass Bands still make great attractions through out the year at carnivals, fetes and concerts.

 Drama Express provide young people with disabilities the opportunity to develop confidence and self esteem through participating in performing in arts based activities.
 The young people are nurtured and supported by a team of enthusiastic volunteers across Cornwall.

 Drama Express were recipients of a £400 grant which they invested in a musical keyboard and accessories to enhance their productions and help develop musicianship of the young people within the group.
 By participating in performing arts based activities, young people with disabilities are given the opportunity to develop their self esteem and confidence while having fun and making friends.